scalar-labs/helm-charts/docs/getting-started-scalardb.md

 # Getting Started with Helm Charts (Scalar DB Server)

 This document explains how to get started with Scalar DB Server by using Helm Chart in your test environment.
-Here, we assume that you already have a Linux Server as a test environment.
+Here, we assume that you already have a Mac or Linux environment for testing.

 ## Tools